×

 If a student is wondering why their English doesn’t follow standard pronunciation, then it’s likely that they need to work on their schwa.

-Even with just a basic awareness of the schwa sound, ESL students can already go a long way towards improving their English speaking skills.
+Even with just a basic awareness of the schwa sound, ESL students can already go a long way toward improving their English speaking skills.
 After all, one reason why the schwa can be so elusive is that ESL students might not even have heard about it.

 The schwa sound is a crucial piece of the English pronunciation puzzle.
 The more comfortable students are with it, the more they’ll master English pronunciation—and that’s very fulfilling to witness as a teacher!